 San Joaquin County received $4.4 million in 2010 and $2.5 million in 2009 of the $43.4 million in funding given to California over those two years.

 Burton also said $24 million has been committed to the project for 2011 and the program will continue through 2012 under current authorizations.

-“California’s farmers have responded enthusiastically to our efforts to improve air quality” Burton said.
-“We’re looking forward to see what they can achieve in 2011.”
+"California's farmers have responded enthusiastically to our efforts to improve air quality", Burton said.
+"We're looking forward to seeing what they can achieve in 2011."

 Hamm applied for the 2009 program and was selected from about 2,500 applicants with a like amount applying for 2010 grants.
 Thus, out of total 5,000 applicants over two years, 814 were approved for grants at a total cost of $43.4 million.

 The primary goal is to help farmers and ranchers achieve air quality levels mandated by the National Ambient Air Quality Standards.
 The program targets oxides of nitrogen emissions, Burton said the engine replacement program, along with conservation tillage, treating farm roads to reduce dust, and using machinery the reduces VOCs in orchards compromise the overall agenda to improve the air.